osquery/osquery/docs/wiki/development/building.md

 ## macOS

+The current build of osquery supports deployment to the same set of macOS versions (macOS 10.12 and newer).  _Building_ osquery from source on macOS now requires 10.15 Catalina.

 The initial directory is assumed to be `/Users/<user>`

 ### Step 1: Install macOS prerequisites

-Please ensure [Homebrew](https://brew.sh/) has been installed, first.
+Please ensure [Homebrew](https://brew.sh/) has been installed, and install a _full copy_ of Xcode 12 or newer (not just the Xcode command-line tools, although you need to install those too — launch Xcode after installing or upgrading, and complete its installation of the "additional components" when prompted).

 Then do the following.

 ```bash
 # Install prerequisites